victorradael/readme/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=victorradael" alt="victorradael" /> </p>
-<h1 align="center">Hi 👋, I'm Victor G A Radael 👨‍💻🌐</h1>
+<h1 align="left">Hi 👋, I'm Victor G A Radael 👨‍💻🌐</h1>
-<h3 align="center">Passionate about technology, even more about development.</h3>
+<h3 align="left">Passionate about technology, even more about development.</h3>

-<h4 align="center">“Try it once, twice, three times and try a fourth, a fifth and as many times as necessary.
+<h4 align="left">“Try it once, twice, three times and try a fourth, a fifth and as many times as necessary.
 Just don't give up in the first few attempts, persistence is a friend of conquest.
 If you want to get where most don't, do it or most don't. " - Bill Gates</h4>

 - 👨‍💻 All of my projects are available at [victorradael.netlify.app](https://victorradael.netlify.app)